 - Consume leftover potato salad within a few days: it will generally stay fresh for 3 to 4 days when stored correctly in the refrigerator.
 The exact duration may vary depending on the specific ingredients used, so use your judgment and check for any signs of spoilage before eating.

 - Best potatoes for salad: choose waxy potatoes like red potatoes, Yukon gold or fingerling potatoes.
 We use baby or new potatoes because they're creamier and maintain their shape well.
 Starchy potatoes like the popular russet potatoes are not recommended.

 - When are the potatoes ready?
-Boil them until they're just tender (insert a fork; it should easily go through without breaking the potato), then immediately drain, cut in half or in chunks, toss with some of the dressing and spread them on a dish to cool.
+Boil them until they're just tender (insert a fork; it should easily go through without breaking the potato), then immediately drain and halve or cut into chunks, toss them with some of the dressing and spread them on a dish to cool.
 This prevents overcooking and maintains their texture.

 - Can I make the salad ahead of time?
 Yes, and it's a good idea as the flavors meld and improve when allowed to sit for a few hours in the fridge.
 Store it in an airtight container, and add any delicate ingredients like fresh herbs just before serving to keep them vibrant.